azarbayejani/miseryconfusion.com/blog/2025-11-02-dont-let-cdj-3000-firmware-ruin-your-gig/index.md

 > \> firmware update failed] or [PANEL firmware update failed] appears, contact
 > our customer support center.

+## A note to clubs and promoters

+Hold off on upgrading the firmware of your CDJ-3000s for now!
+You don't want your talent to be caught off guard by this.
+Hopefully AlphaTheta will put out an update that handles this better, or at least people will slowly become aware of these compatibility issues.

 ## Stay Prepared

 The CDJ-3000 firmware situation is a reminder that even routine updates can